Skip to main content

 return all_users

-Since you get full user profiles, you can analyze who amplified the tweet:
+Since you get full user profiles, you can quantify the reach of the amplification:

 retweeters = get_all_retweeters("https://x.com/brand/status/1234567890")